AstraZeneca/runnable/docs/concepts/nesting.md

 As seen from the definitions of [parallel](../concepts/parallel.md) or [map](../concepts/map.md), the branches are pipelines themselves.
-This allows for deeply nested workflows in **magnus**.
+This allows for deeply nested workflows in **runnable**.

 Technically there is no limit in the depth of nesting but there are some practical considerations.

-- Not all workflow engines that magnus can transpile the workflow to support deeply nested workflows.
+- Not all workflow engines that runnable can transpile the workflow to support deeply nested workflows.
 AWS Step functions and Argo workflows support them.

 - Deeply nested workflows are complex to understand and debug during errors.